 Action Alert: Island Timberlands is preparing to log the forests of Cortes Island, near Campbell River.

 Island residents have repelled invaders before, but this time it looks serious.
 For decades, corporations have labeled the forests on Cortes Island “socially inoperable” because of local opposition.
-Now they putting on the pressure to get out the cut.
+Now they’re ramping up the pressure to get the timber out.

 Cortes is home to sensitive wetlands, rare species and wild animals, who, through no fault of their own, live on private forestland.
 That land is now owned by Island Timberlands, which in turn is owned by Brookfield Asset Management, a Wall Street investment company.